 Only that’s not what I found.

-Turns out that, according to their labels, the companies apparently aren’t trying to fulfill 100% of anything; in fact, it’s pretty hard to tell what they’re trying to do (other than get you to buy them).
+Turns out that, according to their labels, the companies apparently weren’t trying to fulfill 100% of anything in 2011; in fact, it’s pretty hard to tell what they were trying to do (other than get you to buy them).
 Looking at all of the products, and all of the nutrients, the products supplied from 0.18% (yep – that’s a LOT less than 1%) to 875% of the horse’s minimum daily requirement.
-Exactly NONE of them had any sort of effort made at supplying a consistent dose of nutrients, you know, like “Our product supplies 100% of the daily needs of 15 critical vitamins and minerals,” or something like that.
+Exactly ONE of them had any sort of effort made at supplying a consistent dose of nutrients, you know, like “Our product supplies 100% of the daily needs of 15 critical vitamins and minerals,” or something like that.

-In most cases, there’s not much there there.
-You might be feeding 200% of his cobalt needs, but you might only be feeding 3% of his lysine needs.
+In most cases, there just wasn’t much there there.
+You might have been feeding 200% of his cobalt needs, but you might only have been feeding 3% of his lysine needs.
 It’s kind of crazy, actually, a sort of nutritional roulette.

-CONCLUSION #2 – In general, there’s often not enough nutrients in supplements to make an difference for the horse.
+CONCLUSION #2 – In general, there’s often not enough nutrients in supplements to make a real difference for the horse.

 CONCLUSION #3 – If he’s not getting enough of most nutrients, you can’t count on any of the supplements that I studied to make up the difference, at least not in 2011.

 There was a really great article in the Wall Street Journal on October 26, 2011, entitled “The Case for Dietary Supplements is Collapsing.”
 It noted a couple of recent studies in human medicine where people actually did worse when they took supplements (Vitamin E for men with prostate cancer; multi-vitamins in aged women).
 And they had a great quote from a professor of nutrition at New York University, who said: